 - With each re-battle with Susie and Lancer, Ralsei will grow increasingly frustrated with the losses to the point that he practically begs them to let him be a bad guy.

-- When fighting Susie and Lancer, having Ralsei talk to them shows just how bad Lancer is at being a bad guy, and if you don't put Susie to sleep the pair have some funny lines.(X-Anything ACT for the 1st time)
+- Having Ralsei talk to them shows just how bad Lancer is at being a bad guy, and if you don't put Susie to sleep, the pair have some funny lines:(X-Anything ACT for the 1st time)

 Ralsei: You two look like a really great team!
 I'm proud!